teremterem/MiniAgents/README.md

 default - see the source code of `Promising`, the parent class of `MiniAgents` context manager for details), the actual agent functions will start processing at the earliest task switch (the behaviour of `asyncio.create_task()`, which is used under the hood).
-In this example it is going to be the at the beginning of the first iteration of the `async for` loop inside the `main` function.
+In this example it is going to be at the beginning of the first iteration of the `async for` loop inside the `main` function.

 Keep in mind that this is not specifically because the aforementioned loop is trying to consume the responses that should come from those agents.
 If there was